 Instant coffee caffeine

 Compared to brewed coffee, instant coffee typically has less caffeine.
-It varies depending on the brand; some brands contain more caffeine, while others have less.
-However, always check the caffeine content listed on the wrapper before using.
+It varies by brand; some contain more caffeine, while others have less.

 A single cup of instant coffee may contain around 60 to 90 mg of caffeine.